Sinner's prayer: Inauthentic conversion

+It has been noted that hundreds of millions adhere to a belief system and practice of salvation that was largely unheard of until relatively recent times.
+The concept that one can pray to invite Jesus into their heart, and the idea that baptism is merely an outward sign, are modern developments.
+The practice of the ‘sinner’s prayer,’ in particular, is often traced to the evangelistic campaigns of Billy Sunday in the early 20th century, though the phrase ‘receiving Christ into your heart’ became formalized as a prayer of conversion for non-Christians during the missionary movements of the nineteenth century.

 Possibly shallow, or insincere commitment

 A second and related criticism is that many believers fail to mature as Christians after their supposed conversion using the Sinner's prayer.
 An article in Christianity Today claims that "mediocrity and hypocrisy characterize the lives of many avowed Christians".

 The writer encourages believers to go beyond a Sinner's prayer and "embark on a life fully devoted to the love of God, the love of neighbor, the moral practice of God's will, and radical, costly discipleship".
 "Love of God" and "Love of neighbor" are the Great Commandments (see also Disciple (Christianity)).

-Lack of Biblical presence
+Lack of biblical presence

 Another criticism of the Sinner's prayer is that passages used to support it actually are not about the lost repeating a prayer in order to become Christians.
-The Sinner's prayer is often employed in conjunction with Revelation 3:20 and Romans 10:9-10, 13.
+The Sinner's prayer is often employed in conjunction with Revelation 3:20 and Romans 10:9–10, 13.
 Revelation 3:20 is employed to teach that Christ is knocking at the door of one's heart, and when a lost person asks him to come inside, Jesus comes into the sinner's heart.
-Romans 10:9-10, 13 are employed to affirm that one must confess with his mouth, that is, say the Sinner's prayer, in order to become a Christian.
+Romans 10:9–10, 13 are employed to affirm that one must confess with their mouth—say, the Sinner's prayer—in order to become a Christian.
 However, the Baptist Greek professor Thomas Ross argues that Revelation 3:20 is about members of a church turning to the Lord, not about Christ entering into the heart of the lost.
 He provides 14 reasons that Revelation 3:20 is not about the lost asking Jesus into their hearts to become saved.
-He similarly argues that Romans 10:9-14 refers to Christians confessing Christ publicly before men and manifesting a life of prayer, rather than to the lost becoming saved by a one-time repetition of the Sinner's prayer.
+He similarly argues that Romans 10:9–14 refers to Christians confessing Christ publicly before men and manifesting a life of prayer, rather than to the lost becoming saved by a one-time repetition of the Sinner's prayer.

 Another form of this criticism of the Sinner's prayer states that simply praying the Sinner's prayer does not actually grant salvation to the one praying.
-One essay on the topic from the "Christian Apologetics and Research Ministry" asserts that "The 'Sinner's Prayer' is, today, an effective tool of Satan to dupe people into believing they are saved when they are not".
+One essay on the topic from the "Christian Apologetics and Research Ministry" asserts that "The 'Sinner's Prayer' is, today, an effective tool of Satan to dupe people into believing they are saved when they are not":